CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 Now that you have prepared your Apptainer image and tested it, you are ready to exit your interactive session.
 By default, when you exit the interactive job the definition file and image file will return to same directory as your submit file on the submit file.
-If your `.sif` file is large (> 5 GB), however, you should consider first moving it to your staging directory (`mv my-container.sif /staging/yourNetID/`).
+If your `.sif` file is large (> 100 MB), however, you should consider first moving it to your staging directory (`mv my-container.sif /staging/yourNetID/`).
 See our `/staging` guide at [Managing Large Data in HTC Jobs](file-avail-largedata.html) for more information.

 To exit, simply enter `exit` to end the interactive session and return to the submit node.